 Unconscious patterns of behaviour affect one's experience of the world and this approach allows for a gradual exploration of deeper conflicts, shedding light onto protective but maladaptive ways of coping.
 This process can bring together a more coherent understanding of the self and better equip one to deal with life's challenges.
 The capacity to develop an expanded sense of self helps one to discover a deeper sense of identity, maintain better relationships, experience more meaning in everyday life and make positive choices.

 I welcome those adults of any age, culture, gender and background.
-I have experience of talking to people who have come to therapy for a wide variety of reasons, such as depression, anxiety or low self-confidence.
-Something difficult may have happened in your life, or you may feel anxious, sad, overwhelmed, unhappy or worried but you’re not sure why or how to change things.
+I have experience of talking to people who have come to therapy for a wide variety of reasons, such as depression, anxiety or low self-esteem.
+Something difficult may have happened in your life: you may be feeling sad, overwhelmed, unhappy or be experiencing; anxiety, social anxiety, family issues, panic attacks and you’re not sure why or how to change things.

 So what happens next?

 If this resonates with you, just send me an email or leave me an answer phone message, whatever you prefer.
 I will contact you as soon as possible to arrange an initial session.
-I am happy to call for a brief chat on the phone first, if that feels comfortable.
+You are welcome to arrange a time with me to call for a brief chat on the phone if you have some queries about the therapy.

 We will usually arrange two initial meetings to explore whether Psychodynamic therapy is right for you.
 If we decide to work together we will arrange to meet at least once a week for 50 minutes, and think together about what feels right in terms of the length of the therapy.